Jumps are fine, official says in wake of crashes

-ROSA KHUTOR, Russia (Reuters) - The International Ski Federation has no concerns about the ski jumps at the Sochi Olympics, a federation spokesman said on Thursday, in the wake of two night-time training crashes, one of which put an athlete in hospital.
+ROSA KHUTOR, Russia (Reuters) - The International Ski Federation has no concerns about the ski jumps at the Sochi Winter Olympics, a federation spokesman said on Thursday, in the wake of two night-time training crashes, one of which sent an athlete to hospital.

 “There are no concerns.
 For sure, the ground crew will check everything in detail today ...
 These things can just happen,” said Horst Nilgen, a spokesman for the ski federation.